Twelve Building Projects Win Top Steel Design Awards

 - Merit Award: Riggs CAT Headquarters, Little Rock, Ark.

-Presidential Award of Excellence in Engineering
+Presidential Award of Excellence for Adaptive Reuse

 - Promedica Corporate Headquarters, Toledo, Ohio